GiulioRossetti/cdlib/.github/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Explain why this enhancement would be useful** to most NClib users.
+* **Explain why this enhancement would be useful** to most CDlib users.
-* **Specify which version of NClib you're using.**
+* **Specify which version of CDlib you're using.**

 ### Pull Requests

 The process described here has several goals:

-- Maintain NClib's quality
+- Maintain CDlib's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible NClib
+- Engage the community in working toward the best possible CDlib
-- Enable a sustainable system for NClib's maintainers to review contributions
+- Enable a sustainable system for CDlib's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: